 Fundamental analysis has different sub-approaches to stock picking.
-All these sub-approaches focus on underlying business of the companies.
-However, they differ in the methods of selecting stocks for detailed analysis and the features of stocks, which are focused for future gains.
+All these sub-approaches focus on the underlying business of the companies.
+However, they differ in the methods of selecting stocks for detailed analysis and the features of stocks, which are focused on future gains.

-Top down approach to the fundamental analysis is also called EIC (economy-industry-company) approach.
-In top down approach, an investor tries to identify those economies (countries) of the world, which are expected to grow at a faster pace than other economies.
+The top-down approach to the fundamental analysis is also called EIC (economy-industry-company) approach.
+In the top-down approach, an investor tries to identify those economies (countries) of the world, which are expected to grow at a faster pace than other economies.
 Once the investor has found such economies, she studies them in detail.
 Within these economies, the investor tries to identify the industries, which are expected to witness higher growth than other industries.
 Once the investor has identified high growth industries in selected economies, she tries to find out the companies in these high growth industries, which are expected to benefit the most from such expected growth.
 Once the investor has finalized the list of such companies, she buys stocks of these companies.
-The investor expects to benefit from the higher earnings, which these companies are expected to create over next many years.
+The investor expects to benefit from the higher earnings, which these companies are expected to create over the next many years.

-Top down approach limits an investor’s analysis to stocks of only a few countries and a few industries.
-However, bottom up approach does not have this limitation.
-Bottom up approach provides an investor the option of investing in those companies, which are doing very good but are in industries, which are currently not doing well.
+The top-down approach limits an investor’s analysis of stocks of only a few countries and a few industries.
+However, the bottom-up approach does not have this limitation.
+The bottom-up approach provides an investor with the option of investing in those companies, which are doing very good but are in industries, which are currently not doing well.
 Such companies are known to make huge wealth for investors.
-Peter Lynch, fund manager of Fidelity Magellan Fund from 1977 to 1990, has recommended investing in such companies in his book One Up on the Wall Street.
+Peter Lynch, fund manager of Fidelity Magellan Fund from 1977 to 1990, has recommended investing in such companies in his book One Up on Wall Street.

-Thus, we can see that bottom up approach gives an investor more options to choose his stocks for investment.
+Thus, we can see that the bottom-up approach gives an investor more options to choose his stocks for investment.